dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-swappxdata/README.md

 is written to stdout.

 Options:
+--uids           log SOP Instance UIDs from updated files in file 'uids.log'
+                 in working directory.
 --ifBigEndian    test encoding of pixel data; keep files untouched, if the
                  pixel data is encoded with little endian or 8 bits allocated.
                  By default, bytes of uncompressed pixel data with Value